dalip98/Flipkart-Grid-Teach-The-Machines/README.md

 The accuracy of the model was decided using Intersection Over Union(IoU) .

+The training and test datasets are included in this repository.

 **Solution**

 This problem was solved by me using CNN using the keras library and tensorflow as backend.